CharlesDavidEly/advanced-monte-carlo/README.md

 Specifically, there is at each step of the simulation with respect to the random term, ε:

 1) The application of skew and kurtosis (ex-post sample or ex-ante desired) to each stock's simulated ε
-2) The determination of necessary correlations by taking desired correlations (ex-post sample or ex-ante desired) and accounting for interactive effects (they must be made stronger to offset the correlation muting effect caused by applying skew and kurtosis in step 1.)
+2) The determination of necessary correlations by taking desired correlations (ex-post sample or ex-ante desired) and accounting for interactive effects (they must be made stronger to offset the correlation muting effect caused by applying skew and kurtosis in step 1)
-3) The application of necessary correlations to the ε's resulting from step 1.
+3) The application of necessary correlations to the ε's resulting from step 1

+1. Test
+2. Test
+3. Test

 # Parameters